Deploy Chatwoot on Vultr Kubernetes Engine using Helm Charts

 Chatwoot is an open-source customer engagement platform designed to improve business processes.
 You can integrate the application with multiple communication channels such as email, website live chat, and social media applications to manage all customer communications in a single dashboard.

 This guide explains how to deploy Chatwoot on a Vultr Kubernetes Engine (VKE) cluster using Helm Charts.
-To extend the Chatwoot functionalities, you will integrate Vultr Object Storage, a Vultr Managed Database for PostgreSQL, and a Vultr Managed Database for Redis to run the application in your cluster.
+To extend the Chatwoot functionalities, you will integrate Vultr Object Storage, a Vultr Managed Database for PostgreSQL, and a Vultr Managed Database for Caching to run the application in your cluster.

 Prerequisites